cancerbits/ressler2024_neobcc/data/README.md

 # Repository structure

-The `data`repository holds the `Seurat` objects containing pre-processed
+The `data`repository should holds the `Seurat` objects containing pre-processed data for:

 	- single cells
 	- TCR-Seq
-	- BCR-Seq data.
+	- BCR-Seq.

-Please note, that these files need o be requested and/or downloaded before running the analysis, see instructions bellow.
+Please note, that these files need to be requested and/or downloaded before running the analysis, see instructions bellow.

 # Single cell RNA-Seq data